ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 family for progressing the algorithm.

-The resolution time delay is a short time that provides a chance for preferred addresses to come back (via AAAA records) along with service information (via SVCB/HTTPS records).
+The resolution time delay is a short time that provides a chance to receive preferred addresses (via AAAA records) along with service information (via SVCB/HTTPS records).
 This accounts for the case where the AAAA or SVCB/HTTPS records follow the A records by a few milliseconds.
 This delay is referred to as